How to Use MCP to Integrate External Tools in Your Mendix Chatbot

 Let me first explain what you just blindly copied to your own module:

-• Inside of that microflow, the Request_AddMCPTools sub-microflow is called.
-It connects to your MCP Server, discovers all tools that are exposed and adds them as GenAICommons.Tools to the request that is sent to the LLM.
+- Inside of the action-microflow, an MCPServerConfiguration object is retrieved from the database.
+Feel free to adjust this and retrieve any other MCPServerConfiguration object and pass it to the request: Add all tools from MCP server action.
+This action connects to your MCP Server, discovers all tools that are exposed and adds to the request that is sent to the LLM.

-• For each message that is sent to the model, the tools are known to it and it can choose to call them.
+- For each message that is sent to the model, the MCP tools are known, and it can choose to call them.

 Tool invocation and proxying

 How can your Mendix app call a tool in another app?
-It starts with the MCP tools being registered with a request.
-This request points to a specific microflow called Tool_OrchestrateToolCall.
-The microflow knows the tool’s name and the arguments to send because this information is included in the request from the model.
+It starts with the MCP tools being registered with a request along with their input arguments.
+When the model returns a tool call for an MCP tool, the MCPClient_ToolMicroflow is executed.
 Using the MCP Client’s Call Tool action, the microflow forwards the request to the MCP Server, acting as a middleman.
-The server’s response is then sent to the LLM, which can process the user’s request—either by replying directly or using other tools if needed.
+The server’s response is then sent back to the LLM, which can process the user’s request—either by replying directly or using other tools if needed.

 As you see, no custom integrations or changes are needed to make it work for every MCP server.
 Just plug and play to enrich your chat experience with powerful tools that you don’t need to manage in the same application.